 Samsung is currently going through many challenges primarily because of the Note 7 battery explosion incidents, which caused a significant financial loss to this company.
-Not only the fans of Samsung are criticising this company but its shareholders are also raising questions regarding its leadership, and they want this group to be divided into two separate organisations.
+Not only the fans of Samsung are criticizing this company but its shareholders are also raising questions regarding its leadership, and they want this group to be divided into two separate organizations.

 After the United States activist hedge fund Elliott Management, which holds 0.6 percent of Samsung, proposed a split to boost the shareholder value, the South Korean electronics company has now said that it will soon unveil the plans to increase the shareholder value.

 Recently, reports started circulating in the media that the hedge fund wants Samsung Electronics to split into a holding vehicle for ownership purposes and an operating organization, pay a $26 bln special dividend, pledge to return a minimum 75 percent of free cash flow to investors and agree to appoint some independent directors.